7 Insurance Adjuster Tactics to Watch Out For (And How to Counter Them)

 Delay Tactics

-Slow responses, repeated requests for the same documents, "losing" paperwork — delays pressure you to accept a lower offer just to end the process.
-If an adjuster takes more than 30 days to respond, most states consider that an unfair claims practice.
+Slow responses.
+Repeated requests for documents you've already sent.
+"Lost" paperwork.
+These aren't accidents — delays put pressure on you to accept a lower offer just to end the process.
+If an adjuster takes more than 30 days to respond, most states treat that as an unfair claims practice.

 The "Prevailing Rate" Argument

-When your body shop charges $68/hour for labor but the insurer only wants to pay $52/hour, they'll cite a "prevailing rate" for your area.
-Ask them to provide the survey data backing that number.
-Many insurers use outdated or cherry-picked rate surveys.
+Your body shop charges $68/hour for labor.
+The insurer only wants to pay $52/hour.
+They'll cite a "prevailing rate" for your area as justification.
+Ask them to show you the survey data behind that number.
+Many insurers use outdated or cherry-picked rate surveys that don't reflect what shops in your market actually charge.

 How to Protect Yourself